 Section 3: Content

-• Use keywords throughout your website.
-This will help your website rank higher in search engine results pages (SERPs).
+Use keywords throughout your website.
+This is a part of your overall SEO strategy and will help your website rank higher in search engine results pages (SERPs).
 Tools like Semrush can help you find relevant keywords that relate to your industry, product/service, target audience, and location.
 Don't get on these, take the time to do good research and thoughtfully place these keywords in your website.

 Section 4: Functionality